-Math English Language Arts (ELA) Meet standard on math statewide high school assessment Meet standard on ELA statewide high school assessment Complete and qualify for college credit in a dual credit math course (example: College in the High School courses such as Precalculus or Statistics) Complete and qualify for college credit in dual credit ELA course (example: College and the High School courses such as EvCC English 4 and UW English courses) Earn credit in a high school math transition course (Bridge to College Math course) Earn credit in a high school ELA transition course (not currently available) Earn a C+ or higher in both terms of a qualifying AP math course OR a 3 or higher on a qualifying AP math exam: AP Statistics, AP Computer Science, AP Computer Science Principles, and AP Calculus Earn a C+ or higher in both terms of a qualifying AP ELA course OR a 3 or higher on a qualifying AP ELA exam: AP English Language, AP English Literature, AP Macroeconomics, AP Microeconomics, AP Psychology, AP US History, AP World History, and AP US Government Meet standard on SAT OR ACT in math Meet standard on SAT OR ACT in reading, writing or English Meet standard on the Armed Services Vocational Aptitude Battery (ASVAB).
-ASVAB pathway qualifies to meet both math and ELA requirements.
+Math English Language Arts (ELA) Meet standard the graduation score on the high school math Smarter Balanced Assessment (SBA) statewide high school assessment Earn one high school credit in a dual enrollment math class, which includes College in the High School, Running Start (100-level or above), and/or Career and Technical Education (CTE) Dual Credit math classes; student must be eligible for the college credit, but it is not necessary to claim the college credit Complete and qualify for college credit in a dual credit math course (example: College in the High School courses such as Precalculus or Statistics) Meet the graduation score on the high school English Language Arts SBA standard on ELA statewide high school assessment Earn one high school credit in a dual enrollment English class, which includes College in the High School, Running Start (100-level or above), and/or CTE Dual Credit English classes; student must be eligible for the college credit, but it is not necessary to claim the college credit to meet the ELA dual enrollment pathway option Complete and qualify for college credit in dual credit ELA course (example: College and the High School courses such as EvCC English 4 and UW English courses) Earn credit in a high school math transition course (Bridge to College Math course) Earn credit in a high school ELA transition course (not currently available in the district) Earn a C+ or higher in both terms of a qualifying AP math course or a 3 or higher on a qualifying AP math exam: AP Statistics, AP Computer Science A, AP Computer Science Principles, and AP Calculus Earn a C+ or higher in both terms of a qualifying AP ELA course or a 3 or higher on a qualifying AP ELA exam: AP English Language and Composition, AP English Literature and Composition, AP Macroeconomics, AP Microeconomics, AP Psychology, AP US History, AP World History, and AP US Government and Politics

+Math English Language Arts (ELA) Meet standard the graduation score on Meet standard the graduation score on the SAT or ACT in math the SAT or ACT in reading, writing or English ELA Meet standard minimum score eligible for graduation on the Armed Services Vocational Aptitude Battery (ASVAB).
+The ASVAB pathway qualifies to meet both math and ELA requirements.
+Complete a qualifying sequence of career and technical (CTE) courses as defined by the